jeffmcmahan/JSAppView/README.md

 JSAppView is a swift class that extends iOS's WKWebView class to offer persistent storage via a node.js-like API, and easy including of local files within the web view.

 ## Javascript API
-On the main WKWebView javascript thread (i.e., in your web app), can access `window.JSAppView_fs`, `window.JSAppView_path`, and `window.JSAppView_sqlite`.
+On the main WKWebView javascript thread (i.e., in your web app), you can access `window.JSAppView_fs`, `window.JSAppView_path`, and `window.JSAppView_sqlite`.
 However, tools like Webpack and Browserify can alias these variables to make things look and feel more like node.js.
 Here's an example webpack.config.js file:

 ```js
 module.exports = {